 3. B2C CRM – Unifies customer data from across channels and devices in a single sources of truth, and then empowers marketers to execute and measure data-driven campaigns

-4. Behavioral marketing – Targets site visitors based on how they behave online, allowing marketers to create a complete picture of each one—including where they are in the customer journey, their individual actions, and their preferred channel of communication—and meet their needs in the right way at the right time
+4. Behavioral marketing – Behavioral marketing targets site visitors based on how they behave online, allowing marketers to create a complete picture of each one—including where they are in the customer journey, their individual actions, and their preferred channel of communication—and meet their needs in the right way at the right time

 5. Browse abandonment – When customers show an interest in an item by visiting the product web page more than once, but then don’t make a purchase or add it to their cart; the catalyst for starting a browse abandonment campaign